wh-alice/mig_visualstudio/vs/misc/how-to--raise-events-defined-in-a-different-assembly.md

 ---
-title: "How to: Raise Events Defined in a Different Assembly" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Raise Events Defined in a Different Assembly | testtitle" ms.custom: "" ms.date: "10/20/2016"
+ms.prod: "visual-studio-dev14"